 There's also a possibility of adding one more pocket to stash your mobile phone, but I will leave that up to you.
 I will show you how to add it you want it.
 Please note, however, it will not be included in the pattern, so this is probably for the intermediate to advanced sewists.
 The rest of the project is suitable for beginners.

-This is an easy-to-make backpack, however, it does involve a few steps, so I have decided to offer this pattern and project as a kind of sew along.
+This is not an easy-to-make backpack because it involve a few steps, so I have decided to offer this pattern and project as a kind of sew along.
 The first part will give you a general idea on how to make the backpack and the inside components.
-You’ll find this below.
+You'll find this below.
 The second part will show you how to make the straps and attach them to the small backpack.
-We’ll be releasing this part on Tuesday along with a video.
+We'll be releasing this part on Tuesday along with a video.
 The third and final part will show you how to assemble and finish the bag and that should be out on Thursday.

 - 1/2 yard of canvas, oil cloth or parachute fabric

 - 1/2 yard of lining